A Brief Look At Buffett’s Early Years, Meteoric Rise, And Incredible Track Record

 That’s not even a contest.

-These figures come from Berkshire’s 2021 annual report and don’t yet reflect 2022.
-But even without them, the “Oracle of Omaha” has already created hundreds of billions in value for Berkshire shareholders.
+Buffett — the “Oracle of Omaha” — has created hundreds of billions in value for Berkshire shareholders.
 This has turned many of his devout followers into multi-millionaires.

-That’s why Buffett is the closest thing we have to a rock star in the investment world.
+That’s why he’s the closest thing we have to a rock star in the investment world.
 It’s also why so many people shadow his every move.

 I’ve touched on the cornerstones of Buffett’s investment philosophy several times.
 When I (or other financial writers) do this, we often skip over some of the biographical parts of the Buffett story.
 But much of this contains value on its own, and that’s worth going over, too.